CleanroomMC/cleanroom-website/docs/groovy-script/groovy/maps.md

 Maps are similar to lists, but they assign each value to a key.
 Meaning instead of accessing the value by the index, you can get it by using the key.
-Each key can only have one value, but multiple values can have the same key.
+There can only be one value for a given key, but multiple keys can have the same value.

 There different types of maps.
-Javas default map is `HashMap`.
+Java's default map is `HashMap`.
 It doesn't keep the elements order causing the elements to be seemingly random.

-Groovy uses `Object2ObjectLinkedOpenHashMap` by default.
-It is slightly more memory efficient and keeps the element order.

 The key and value can be of different types.
 If the key is a string you can leave out the `'` or `"`.